 There’s nothing more difficult and disruptive than losing someone you love.
 The heartache, emptiness, and financial stress can be truly hard to bear.
-While pushing through the stages of grief, you may also have responsibilities to manage, like sorting through belongings or taking on an inherited home.
+While pushing through the stages of grief, you may also have responsibilities to manage the newly inherited house, like sorting through belongings, making repairs and deciding to sell the house or rent it out.
+What do you do if there is a mortgage?
+Who will be the personal representative in the probate proceedings?
 Regardless, there are decisions to make, and there may not be a will to provide guidance on next steps.

 Your mind starts to fill with all kinds of questions.
 Do you have to keep the inherited home?
 Who is responsible for paying the mortgage?
 What do you do if you can’t afford the home?

 Let’s start by assuming the estate has a plan in place for mortgage payments.
 Ideally, there is a will involved.
 The executor or personal representative of the estate needs to use investments, life insurance, or other assets to pay off the mortgage.
 So you would be inheriting the home without a mortgage to pay!
 You’re then able to take your time to think about whether or not you want to keep it.